 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-How much money you might get is determined by two factors:
+How much money you might get is based on two things:

-As a result, even if the alternative flight is delayed, you could still be eligible for compensation.
+As a result, even if the new flight doesn’t get there on time, you could still be eligible for compensation.

 Under 2 hours | 2-3 hours | 3-4 hours | Over 4 hours | Never arrived | Distance |